verdigado/emojify-hashes/README.md

 # emojify-hashes

-Crate a visualisation of a hash using unicode emoji!
+Crate a visualisation of a hexadecimal hash using unicode emoji!
-⚠️ It currently supports only hexadecimal hashes.

 ```plain
 Type something in to generate it's sha256 hash and an emoji representation of that.